Create and manage Smart display campaigns

 Best practices if you already use remarketing:

-- If your existing remarketing is not particularly complex (for instance, it only involves one user list), consider using a Smart display campaign instead of a specific remarketing campaign, since Smart display campaigns include remarketing.
+- If your existing remarketing is fairly simple (for instance, it only involves one user list), consider using a Smart display campaign instead of a specific remarketing campaign, since Smart display campaigns include remarketing.
 You can even link your feed for dynamic remarketing.
 If you already have a feed in your account, it will be linked to the Smart display campaign when you start it.
 Learn more about feeds for responsive ads.

 Choose the AdWords experience you're using.
 Learn more

 Step 1.
 Planning: determine how to structure your Smart campaigns